 Mitacs Accelerate Program

-The Mitacs Accelerate is a unique 16-month version of the MEDes that partners students with industry organizations.
-Students split the time of their studies between the organization (8 months) and the University.
-Partner organizations are typically leading design firms.
+Students enrolled in the Mitacs Accelerate stream partake in a unique 16-month version of the MEDes that partners students with leading design firms.
+Students split the time of their studies between a paid internship, courses, thesis-writing and defense .

-In the application, students identify an area of interest within SAPL's broader research program, and after admissions, work under a faculty supervisor with aligned research.
+In the application, students shouldidentify an area of interest within SAPL's broader research program, and after admissions, work under a faculty supervisor with aligned research.

-Paid internship is part of the program.
-To establish the internship, the student, supervising professor and organization jointly develop a research project.
+To establish the internship, the student, supervising professor and organization develop a research project together.
 Internships are four months long, and can be one or two terms.

-Successful applicants can start in either the Spring or Fall.
+Successful applicants can start in Spring or Fall terms.

 Digital analysis + design = award-winning sculpture